 The entire width and height of the spillway is needed to handle 100 year design stormwater flow.
 However, the bottom of the spillway opening is approximately two feet below the level of water held back by the former dam.
 Wooden walls called “flash boards” were installed in the new dam to maintain the historical water level.
 The flash boards were initially designed and installed with hinges at the bottom and bolts at the top to shear and allow the flash boards to fall when it is necessary to provide for full flow.

 The flash boards were problematic.
 They would not reliably hold back the intended two feet of water and spring ice and debris tore them from their anchors.
 Several heavier designs were tried but they also failed.
 Standing the flash boards up or installing new ones in the spring did not work either.
 If workmen tried to do the flashboard work with water flowing over the spill way, the slippery surface and flowing water became a safety problem.
 If the gate at the bottom of the dam was opened and the pond was drained enough to dry the spill way, it created an unsightly upstream condition and interfered with animal nesting.
 In 2003 the Department of Environmental Protection (DEP) and the Maine Department of Inland Fish & Wildlife (IFW) raised concerns relative to waterfowl nesting in the spring.

-It was determined that the flash boards must not be installed any earlier than June 15th because earlier placement would flood out nests.
-Also flash boards must be removed no later than October 1stbecause that is when beaver and muskrats begin to gather their winter supply of branches under water next to their lodges.
-The flash boards have not installed since about 2004 or 2005.
+There are approximately 27 acres of water in front of the dam that is rated and mapped as high importance by the IFW and identified as significant wildlife habitat under the state’s Natural Resources Protection Act (see Figure 89 and discussion on page II.9-13 in the Natural Resources Chapter).
+IFW indicates that restrictions on the timing of flash board installation and removal is necessary as the most critical period for waterfowl and wading birds in Northern Maine occurs during spring and summer (April-July).
+This period is when birds are establishing breeding grounds, nesting, and having broods.
+In order to avoid major impacts on these critical habitats during this time period, IFW recommends the initiation of drawdown in lakes, streams, rivers, and ponds be no earlier than July 15th.
+The seasonal timing of the rising and lowering of water levels is important to numerous wildlife species since many depend on stable water levels when establishing nesting sites and food caches throughout the season.
+When water levels were raised prior to July 15th by adding flashboards and increasing water depth, many waterfowl species, primarily black ducks and mallards’ nests are flooded out during nesting and incubation.
+When boards are taken down, lowering water levels after October 1st, beaver lodges and food caches are left high and dry without allowing adequate time to be reestablished for iced up winter months.
+Fflash boards have not installed since about 2004 or 2005.

 One possibility going forward is to remove the tree snags that wash down into the existing pond area in the spring, install the two foot high flash boards on June 15thand remove them on October 1st.
 Another solution may be to install hydraulic splash boards, estimated to cost $250,000.